Sharpness-Aware Data Poisoning Attack: Method

-In DNN models, conducting un-targeted attacks with a small poisoning budget $\epsilon$ is usually considered to be a hard problem~\citep{munoz2017towards}.
-Existing feasible solutions~\citep{fowl2021adversarial, huang2021unlearnable, ren2022transferable} are motivated from a ``data protection perspective'' (which are often referred as ``un-learnable examples'').
-In detail, they perturb the whole (or at least a large portion of) training set, such that the trained classifiers cannot effectively learn the true data distribution and have a low accuracy on the true distribution.
-Take the method \textbf{Error-Min} ~\citep{huang2021unlearnable} as an example, to induce the model to have a low accuracy (as in Eq.~\ref{eq:tua}), it generates ``shortcut'' perturbations $\delta_i$ for each training sample to solve the following bilevel optimization problem, such that the model trained on this perturbed dataset has a minimized loss:
+For untargeted attacks, similar strategy to replace the (investigated) model with a worse model during generating the poisoning samples also helps.
+Note that conducting un-targeted attacks for DNN models with a small poisoning budget $\epsilon$ is usually considered to be a hard problem~\citep{munoz2017towards}.
+Existing feasible solutions~\citep{fowl2021adversarial, ren2022transferable} are motivated from a ``data protection perspective'' (which are often referred as ``un-learnable examples'').
+In detail, they perturb the whole (or at least a large portion of) training set, such that the trained classifiers cannot effectively learn the true data distribution and have a low accuracy on the true data.
+Take the method \textbf{Error-Min} ~\citep{huang2021unlearnable} as an example, to induce the model to have a low accuracy, it generates ``shortcut'' perturbations $\delta_i$ for each training sample to solve the following bilevel problem, such that the model trained on this perturbed dataset has a minimized loss:

 As a consequence, the found $\delta_i$ via solving Eq.~\ref{eq:emax} has patterns with a strong correlation to the labels $y_i$.
 The models trained on the perturbed dataset can predict $(x_i +\delta_i)$ to be $y_i$ mostly based on the information of $\delta_i$, and prohibit the model to learn useful knowledge from the clean samples in ${D}_{tr}$.
-Hence, the poisoned model will have poor accuracy on clean test samples from the distribution $\mathcal{D}$.

-\textbf{Error-Min+\ourmodel.} Similar to the strategy for targeted / backdoor attacks, we replace the objective in Error-Min (Eq.~\ref{eq:emax}) by considering the model sharpness.
-In detail, we turn to search for a set of perturbations $\{\delta_i\}_{i=1}^n$ based on the poisoning effect of $\theta+v$ which maximizes the model loss.
-Formally, we define our method as Error-Min+\ourmodel which aims to solve:

-Intuitively, compared with Eq.~\ref{eq:emax}, our objective strengthens the bond between perturbations $\{\delta_i\}_{i=1}^n$ and $\{y_i\}_{i=1}^n$, to additionally consider the oscillation of the model parameter $\theta$ (by adding $v$).
-Thus, the poisoning effect tends to persist after re-training.
+In the original algorithm proposed by~\citep{huang2021unlearnable}, the problem in Eq.\ref{eq:emax} is solved by updating the model parameter $\theta$ and training set perturbation $\{\delta_i\}_{i=1}^n$ alternatively.
+See Algorithm~\ref{algo:aa1} (without \blue{SAPA}), they first update the model parameter $\theta$ with $M$ steps (step 1) and then update data perturbation $\delta_i$ for $T$ steps (step 3).
+For our method, similar to the high-level idea as in targeted attacks, \ourmodel introduces one more step (step 2) to replace the model $\theta$ with $\theta + \hat{v}$ during generating the poisoning samples.
 Notably, a similar strategy can also be adapted to other un-targeted attacks, i.e., Error-Max~\cite{fowl2021adversarial}.
-We provide the detailed algorithms of Error-Min+\ourmodel and Error-Max+\ourmodel (which applies \ourmodel to enhance Error-Max) in Appendix~\ref{app:algo}.
+We provide its detailed algorithm in Appendix~\ref{app:algo}.